 I love the idea of reading books on my tablet.
+It’s a great solution for travel, reduces clutter, and helps readers save their dead-tree budget for books that are valued as art objects just as much as they are for their content.
 But in general, the experience is poor.
-It’s a great solution for travel, reduces clutter, and helps readers save their dead-tree budget for books that are valued as art objects just as much as they are for their content.
-But there are two problems that scuttle almost every book-on-tablet experience.
+There are two problems that scuttle almost every book-on-tablet experience.

-Let’s revisit the definition of interface for a minute.
-If you’re like me, you spend so much time working in and/or consuming content via digital mediums that you rarely take the time to consider what these mediums really are, and how and why they came into being.
+Before exploring the problems, let’s revisit the definition of interface for a minute.
+If you’re like me, you spend so much time working in and/or consuming content via digital media that you rarely take the time to consider what these media really are, and how and why they came into being.
 The best definition I’ve seen for interface comes (appropriately) from my laptop’s dictionary: “A point where two systems, subjects, organizations, etc., meet and interact.”
 The idea of meeting and interacting via some kind of plane or window, or “where two entities act in such a way as to have an effect on one another,” is worth considering.
 It’s a conversation with reciprocal impact.
 Our interfaces inform us, and we inform them in return.
 I arrive at the bottom of a page in a printed book, and flip to the next.
-The book responds by bending and revealing the next packet of information, i.e. spread.
+The book responds by bending and revealing the next packet of information, i.e. spread; it even produces a little whisking sound as I turn the page.
 I scroll to the bottom of my screen, click a link to show whatever comes next or browse to another story, and my interface reacts accordingly.

 Problem one: Bad user experience design